 There are many devices you need to run your home.
 During the warmer months you may need an air conditioning system or a heat pump.
 During the winter, most homeowners need a furnace or air handler.
 Then there are washer and dryers, ranges, refrigerators…the list seems to go on forever.

 But a thing homeowners absolutely know is they require hot water.
 Most families have a water heater – or in some homes a boiler is used to heat up the water.
 Have you noticed which heating system your home is using to heat your water?
 Midway Services is here to help clear up any confusion about the difference between the two water heating systems.

 A water heater is a big tank that, that’s right, heats water.
-The heat is either produced by burning gas or by utilizing electricity.
+The heat is either produced by burning gas or by using electricity.
 A traditional water heater will heat the water and then store it at that temperature until the water is used, either for a warm bath, the washing machine, or any other hot water need.
-As the hot water leaves the tank, fresh cold water enters through the bottom of the tank so it, too, can be heated for use throughout your home.
+As the hot water leaves the tank, fresh cold water enters through the bottom of the tank so it, too, can be heated for use around your home.

 Trying to choose which water heating system is ideal for your home?
 Call Midway Services in Clearwater today and we’ll come out and provide you a free in-home estimate.